 John’s latest film is CHAPPAQUIDDICK, which tells the story of Ted Kennedy’s involvement in the fatal 1969 car accident that claims the life of a young campaign strategist, Mary Jo Kopechne.
 The film premiered at the Toronto International Film Festival and is currently in release theatrically worldwide.

-In 2018 John returned to Australia to direct the TV series BLOOM for Sony Pictures Television/Playmaker Media and Stan and will screen later this year.
+In 2018 John returned to Australia to set up and direct the TV series BLOOM for Sony Pictures Television/STAN/Playmaker Media.